 As explained in the earlier writings, our “faith” in the categories of reason from which our sciences derive and what we think knowledge to be, arises from our “experience” of the whole of things, how we view the whole of things.
 What was made quite clear is that for many of us our view of the whole of things is “chaos”.
 We will see how nihilism results from this view of the whole of things.
 It is our view of the “otherness” of things whether as chaos or as the beautiful that determines how we will define that otherness and ourselves and determines the actions that we will take towards that otherness and towards ourselves.

 “Love” is attention to otherness, receptivity of otherness and consent to otherness.
-This word “love” is one of the words that has undergone a great deal of change in its use in modern technological societies much like the word “virtue”, which in its original Greek indicated “the manliness of a man” then became transformed into meaning the “chastity of a woman”.
-Another example of how the meanings of words change can be seen when we view what “barbarity” and “barbarous” has come to mean when we see the slitting of man’s throat for propaganda purposes in the name of a “religion” as being more “barbarous” than the killing of some hundred individuals by a missile strike fired in Syria through someone sitting behind a computer desk somewhere in New Mexico, also done for a “religion’s” propaganda purposes.
+This word “love” is one of the words that has undergone a great deal of change in its use in modern technological societies much like the word “virtue”, which in its original Greek indicated “the manliness of a man” then through the thinking in Medieval Christianity became transformed into meaning the “chastity of a woman”.
+Another example of how the meanings of words change can be seen when we view what “barbarity” and “barbarous” have come to mean when we see the slitting of a man’s throat for propaganda purposes in the name of a “religion” as being more “barbarous” than the killing of some hundred of individuals by a missile strike in Syria fired by someone sitting behind a computer desk somewhere in New Mexico, and it is also done for a “religion’s” propaganda purposes.
 The controversy over Hannah Arendt’s portrayal of Adolf Eichmann in her book Eichmann in Jerusalem: The Banality of Evil was that what people wanted to see was a monster responsible for the killing of millions, but what they got instead was a human being who demonstrated “exemplary family values” but who, according to Arendt, simply did not have the ability to think.
-Eichmann in his defense insisted that he had killed no one.
+Eichmann in his defense insisted that he had killed no one and was merely doing his duty.

 A TOK essay title a few years ago commanded students to: “Distinguish between knowing how to swim, knowing a mathematical theorem, and knowing a friend”.
 None of the papers I read spoke of how students “know” their friends because they “love” their friends i.e. they have paid them attention, received them and consented to their being as good.
 In their calculative reasoning, the students provided data by which they had come to “know” their friends: if their friends had had fleas, they would have counted them.
 We know our ‘friends’, other human beings, because we have paid attention to them, have received something of what they are, and given our consent to what they are as good.

 This example illustrates the relation between love and knowledge.
 Their interdependence can be shown when we try to understand what it means to love justice as it is the love of justice that all human beings are primarily called to whether they are called by Nietzsche or by Plato.
 It is through our growth in our knowledge of justice that we are led to see our perfectibility as human beings i.e. what we are fitted for.
 When a Christian, through “The Lord’s Prayer”, asks to be forgiven their “debts” to God as they forgive the “debts” of others to them, this indebtedness to others is that of the attention, reception and consent to others required by justice.
 This rendering of indebtedness to others is not to be understood as a rendering to Caesar.
 We all know that Caesar does not forgive debts!
 This indebtedness to others requires a rendering of what is “owed” to them, what is their “due”.
 Nietzsche makes clear that there are many human beings to whom nothing is “owed” and therefore nothing is “due” except their mass extermination.
-Simone Weil on the other hand would say: “Attention is the rarest and purest form of generosity”.
-It is through loving attention that we come to know other human beings and the otherness that is the world about us.
+Simone Weil, on the other hand, would say: “Attention is the rarest and purest form of generosity”.
+It is through loving attention that we come to know other human beings and the otherness that is the world about us, and this is expressed in our gratitude and generosity.

 Because we are beings in bodies, Simone Weil says that human love is only love when it has passed through the flesh by means of actions, movements and attitudes which correspond to it.
 If this has not happened it is merely fantasy and not love.
 Matter (the flesh) is our infallible judge.
 We “experience” love of justice through our apprehension of the beautiful in the presence of other human beings and in the world around us.
 Love is first “friendship”, that reciprocal equality among unequals.